 Why Choose Dr. David Sugarbaker?

 - He pioneered the life-saving extrapleural pneumonectomy (EPP) surgery.

 - Patients under his care live twice as long as the average mesothelioma patient.

-- He has helped mesothelioma patients, such as Sissy Hoffman, reach remission.
+- He has helped many mesothelioma patients reach remission.

 Dr. Sugarbaker's Treatment Plan

-Removes the diseased lung as well as the pleural space covering the lung, heart, and diaphragm.
+Removes the diseased lung as well as the lining covering the lung, heart, and diaphragm.
 This removes as much cancerous material as possible.

-Following the lung removal, heated chemotherapy drugs (107 degrees) are applied directly to the cancerous area to kill any remaining cells.
+Following surgery, heated chemotherapy drugs (107 degrees) are applied directly to the cancerous area to kill any remaining cells.

-Radiation therapy keeps cancer cells from regrouping and decreases the risk of future recurrence.
-It may be given before or after an EPP.
+Powerful beams are used to keep cancer cells from regrouping and decreases the risk of future recurrence.
+It may be given before or after surgery.

 Learn how survivors have beat the odds with by seeing specialists like Dr. Sugarbaker in our free Mesothelioma Survivors Guide.